andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 Finally!
 The downward trend begins to reverse itself.
 The Seventh Doctor has a great new companion and a show which seems to remember its history and its dignity.
 No more panto.
 Mostly.

-## Remembrance of the Daleks - Watch
+## Remembrance of the Daleks - Watch - AW

 <sub>Season 25 (Sylvester McCoy)</sub>

 The show reinvents itself.
 We have a new companion, a new tone, and we might as well have a new Doctor, as Sylvester McCoy reveals the Doctor's dark side.
 Sylvester McCoy said at a convention I attended that he based this shift in portrayal on his grandmother who lived to over 100 - that "weariness" and age is something he tries to convey - and succeeds beautifully.

-## The Happiness Patrol - Watch
+## The Happiness Patrol - Watch - AW

 <sub>Season 25 (Sylvester McCoy)</sub>

 I once saw a clip from this episode and was utterly horrified at the depths of camp to which 80's Doctor Who had sunk.
 But when I actually got around to watching it...it's good.
 The story is set in a futuristic, fascist society where no one is allowed to be sad.
 There's also...the Kandy Man, who looks like a children's show character, but who is, with his high reedy voice and horrifying ways of killing people, an unexpected success as a villain.
 So is Helen A. - the society's dictator (based on Margaret Thatcher, but that wasn't obvious to me as a modern American viewer) played by a mustache-twirly Sheila Hancock.

-## Silver Nemesis - Maybe
+## Silver Nemesis - Maybe - AW

 <sub>Season 25 (Sylvester McCoy)</sub>

 Corny, uneven, heavily incorporating elements of Arthurian legend which will be important to the Seventh Doctor's mythos.

-## The Greatest Show in the Galaxy - Watch
+## The Greatest Show in the Galaxy - Watch - AW

 <sub>Season 25 (Sylvester McCoy)</sub>